Content

 A healthcare professional might recommend spending a few minutes in the sun every day — a free way to get your daily dose of ultraviolet (UV) light.

 If you have psoriasis, identifying triggers can help you reduce flare-ups and respond to them more quickly.
-Try keeping a record of your flare-ups and possible triggers so that you’re ready to treat any symptoms as quickly as possible.
+Some medications may also aggravate flare-ups.

 Scratching your scalp during a psoriasis flare-up can damage your skin and worsen hair loss.
-We know it’s not easy to avoid the temptation to scratch, but some topical treatments may soothe your itchiness.

 The American Academy of Dermatology recommends gentle, simple hair care habits to reduce psoriasis flare-ups and encourage hair growth.